zincio/apidocs/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-add_on_item | Add-on items cannot be ordered individually. additional_information_required | The retailer asked for additional account verification questions.
+account_login_failed | We were unable to log in to the retailer with the username and password you provided. add_on_item | Add-on items cannot be ordered individually. additional_information_required | The retailer asked for additional account verification questions.
 If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number. billing_address_refused | The billing address you provided was refused by the retailer.